 - taking a statement from you about your experiences, and

-- receiving a rebuttal from your employer, denying your charges or explaining their side of the situation.
+- receiving a rebuttal from your employer.

-In some cases, an employment attorney can demand a right to sue letter right after filing the charge with the EEOC.
+In some cases, your employment attorney can demand a right to sue letter right after filing the charge with the EEOC.
 This can speed up the case and bring it to court more quickly.

-How long will I have to file my discrimination lawsuit?
+How long do I have to sue?

 Do I always need a right to sue letter?

-- age discrimination under the Age Discrimination in Employment Act of 1967 (ADEA).
+- Age discrimination under the Age Discrimination in Employment Act of 1967 (ADEA).

 Equal Pay Act